alexiskhoury/simplevaultjs/README.md

 * Optional: change the password hash in file crypt.js line 9 (this operation is not reversible)
 * Issue the command: npm install

+### Executing
+* Run command: node main.js this will run rhe application on the host machine at port 5000
+* To change application port run: port=xxxx node main.js (replace xxxx with your port number)

 ## Help

 Contact me for any advise for common problems or issues.